“I have your back”

 What is the Difference Between an Alco-sensor Test, a Breath Test, a Breathalyzer Test, and a Chemical Test?

-In contrast, an Alco-Sensor test is the test that police often give to drivers on roadsides.
+In contrast, an Alco-Sensor test is a test that police often give to drivers on the roadside.
 Alco-Sensors are small devices that test for the presence of alcohol in somebody’s breath, but they are not calibrated and the results aren’t admissible in New York courts.
 Police use these uncalibrated tests to demonstrate that there is probable cause to administer a calibrated BAC DataMaster test, and ultimately, to arrest you.
 If a police officer pulls you over for an alleged violation of the Vehicle and Traffic Law (VTL), or if you have been in an accident, it is a violation of New York State’s vehicle and traffic law to refuse an Alco-Sensor test.
-Refusal under those circumstances is a violation, not a crime – it’s similar to getting a traffic ticket.
+Refusal, under those circumstances, is a violation, not a crime.
+It’s similar to getting a traffic ticket.
 If you have not violated the VTL, and if you have not been in an accident, it is not a violation of the law to refuse an Alco-sensor test.
 It is never a crime nor is it a violation to refuse a BAC DataMaster chemical test.